Graduate Catalog

 Prerequisites: ART 579.

-Restrictions: Admission to Middle-Level/High School Program.
+Restrictions: Admission to Secondary Program.

 Credits: 3 semester hours.